 This can come in handy if you plan on making a large purchase, like a vehicle or home, and need both incomes and credit histories to qualify.

 What about debt taken on during marriage?

 Joint finances or not, you may share legal ownership of savings and debts accrued by your spouse if you live in a community property state: Arizona, California, Idaho, Louisiana, New Mexico, Nevada, Texas, Washington or Wisconsin.
 In Alaska, South Dakota or Tennessee, you can opt in to a community-property system.

 With some exceptions, the money spouses earn, debts you accrue and things you purchase are considered assets and/or liabilities for both people.
 If one spouse takes out a loan for which the other did not co-sign, they will still share responsibility for it.

 Discussing your financial future may not be an easy conversation to have, but it’s necessary.
-Your local Farm Bureau agent is here to help the conversation get off on the right foot with budgeting tips and advice, as well as a host of financial services designed to help your house run smoothly.
+Your local Farm Bureau agent or advisor is here to help the conversation get off on the right foot with budgeting tips and advice, as well as a host of financial services designed to help your house run smoothly.